RosettaCommons/documentation/BundleGridSampler.md

 Default parameter values or parameter ranges are set in the <b>BundleGridSampler</b> tag, and overrides are set in the individual <b>Helix</b> tags.
 Refer to the <b>MakeBundle</b> mover for options that both movers have in common.
 Additional options include:
 - <b>[parameter]\_min</b>, <b>[parameter]_max</b>: Minimum and maximum parameter values for a range to be sampled.
 - <b>[parameter]\_samples</b>: The number of samples.
 Note that the total number of samples is the product of all individual samples, and this can get quite large very fast.
+- <b>[parameter]\_copies\_helix</b>: This option may only be specified in a <b>Helix</b> sub-tag.
+It indicates that a particular parameter for that helix is always set to the same value as that parameter from a previously-defined helix.
+See below for an example.
 - <b>max\_samples</b>: The maximum number of samples permitted.
 If the total number of samples is larger than this, the mover throws an error at apply time.
 This is meant as a protection for the user, to prevent unreasonably large grid sampling jobs from being attempted.
 The default value of 10,000 samples is conservative, and may be increased.
 - <b>scorefxn</b>: The scoring function to use.
 This must be specified, since this mover selects the lowest-energy bundle generated.
 - <b>selection\_type</b>:  Although the lowest-energy bundle is selected by default ("low"), the user may optionally specify that the highest-energy bundle ("high") be selected instead.